-This phase is predominantly done by the GCA.
-The GCA will identify the viable project from a list of projects proposed by the Indonesian government, conduct preliminary study (which covers, among others, form, scheme and source of financing) and public consultation.
+This phase is only required for solicited PPP projects and is predominantly done by the GCA.
+The GCA will identify the viable project from a list of projects proposed by the Indonesian government, conduct preliminary study (which covers, among other things, the form, scheme and source of financing) and public consultation.